 A lot of brides ask me if I do airbrush makeup.
 I am trained in it, yes, but I will never airbrush a bride’s face or anyone’s for that matter.
 Just because it’s called airbrush makeup doesn’t mean you're going to look airbrushed.
 It gives you a very flat finish, which means you have to have a lot of blusher and a lot of contour.
 It’s also impossible to touch up!
 People are going to be hugging and kissing you all day; you don’t want them to think you're wearing a mask.

 If you’re wanting a smokey eye, pair it with a nude lip.
 Same goes for red lips.
 If you're wanting a red lip, pair it with a minimal eye look, maybe some fluttery lashes and inner corner highlight.
 Not many people can pull off a dark lip and a dark eye and if they can it’s not really the right look for their wedding day.

 Most of the makeup techniques I’m telling you to stay away from were originally created for drag makeup.
-Do you really want to look like a drag queen on your wedding day?
-I don’t think so.
 I want you to look your best and have pictures that you can show your grand kids and not be embarrassed of.